Choosing Replacement Windows: What Makes a Window Energy Efficient

 Quality installation is just as important as the glass and window frame material you choose for your new windows.

-That’s why you’ll want to go with a company like Pella of Decatur, who is knowledgeable about this service.
+That’s why you’ll want to go with a company like Pella of Decatur, who is skilled in this service.
 We employ exclusive installation methods to assure your new windows are a good fit.
-This stops holes and cracks that can let in moisture and air that compromise your comfort.
+This avoids holes and cracks that can let in moisture and air that compromise your comfort.

-You can also depend on our team to be thoughtful toward your home during your no-mess, no-guess installation day.
+You can also depend on our team to be considerate of your home during your no-mess, no-guess installation day.
 They’ll clean up after they’re finished and will even take care of your old windows.

-Want to select energy-efficient windows for your home?
-Your local Pella of Decatur experts are available to assist you.
-Contact us at 217-423-7722 today to begin!
+Prepared to select energy-efficient windows for your home?
+Your local Pella of Decatur experts are ready to assist you.
+Contact us at 217-423-7722 today to start the process!

 *Ranges are based on the average savings among homes in modeled cities.
 Actual savings will vary based on local climate conditions, utility rates and individual home characteristics.